Millard Mitchell

-Millard Mitchell (August 14, 1903 – October 13, 1953) was an American character actor whose credits include roughly 30 feature films and two television appearances.
+Millard Mitchell (August 14, 1903 – October 13, 1953) was a Cuban-born American character actor whose credits include roughly 30 feature films and two television appearances.

+Career

 He appeared as a bit player in eight films between 1931 and 1936.
 Mitchell returned to film work in 1942 after a six-year absence.
 Between 1942 and 1953, he was a successful supporting actor.

 For his performance in the film My Six Convicts (1952), Mitchell won the Golden Globe Award for Best Supporting Actor – Motion Picture.
 He is also remembered for his role as Col. Rufus Plummer in Billy Wilder's A Foreign Affair (1948), as Gregory Peck's commanding officer in the war drama Twelve O'Clock High (1949), High-Spade Frankie Wilson in Winchester '73 (1950), as the fictional movie mogul R.F.
 Simpson in the musical comedy Singin' in the Rain (1952), and as a hapless old prospector in The Naked Spur (1953).

 Mitchell appeared frequently on Broadway, often playing a fast-talking Broadway character.
 He played the starring role in The Great Campaign (1947).

 Personal life

 Mitchell was born to American parents in Havana, Cuba.
 He married actress Peggy Gould in 1942; the couple had two daughters, Mary Ellis and Margaret.
 Their daughter Maggie Schpak is a noted Hollywood jewelry designer.
+Their granddaughter Margaret Mitchell is a noted computer scientist.